jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <code>cd ansible-post-install-my-fedora</code>

-<strong>If you just want to test it:</strong> <code>sudo ansible-playbook myFedora.yml --check</code>
+<strong>If you just want to simulate it without modify your system:</strong> <code>sudo ansible-playbook myFedora.yml --check</code>

 <strong>If you just want to apply:</strong> <code>sudo ansible-playbook myFedora.yml</code>

-<p>During the test, you could get errors at this point because some features really need
+<p>During the test, you could face errors at this point because some features really need
-to be installed for progression.</p>
+to be installed for the suite.</p>
 <p>A test of install will work but if this software is needed in a part of the job, you will
-face an error because the package is not present.
-With some modifications you can execute this script on a remote computer like in local, look at Ansible documentation and tutorials.</p>
+face an error because the package is not really present.</p>
+<p>With some modifications you can execute this script on a remote computer like in local, look at Ansible documentation
+and tutorials.</p>
 <p>If you want to test in real maybe it could be interristing to use a virtual machine to
 execute it.</p>